 Compass Card information for Transit Riders

-Monthly College CSUSM compass card pass is available to purchase through the Parking and Commuter Services office from the 25th of the previous month through the 15th of the current month.
+Monthly College compass card for transit riders is available to purchase through the Parking and Commuter Services office from the 25th of the previous month through the 15th of the current month.
 For example: for a September monthly transit pass, the fare would be purchased August 25th through September 15th.
-Compass Cards are available to purchase during normal business hours of Monday through Friday, 8:00 am to 5:00 pm.
+The cards can be purchased during normal business hours, Monday through Friday, 8:00 am to 5:00 pm.

 This pass is good for the SPRINTER and BREEZE system in North County.
-A valid CSUSM id and enrollment/employment eligibility is still required.
-Limited supply of discounted $29 passes.
-After these are sold out the discounted price is $49; on a first come, first serve basis.
+A valid CSUSM ID and enrollment/employment eligibility is required.
+The monthly pass is $40, this is a $19 savings off the regular price of $59.

 For information on how to register your compass card to protect it if lost, stolen, or damaged go to www.511sd.com/compass or by phone at 511.